 In my work with mid-market businesses across New Zealand and Australia, I am often asked to help solve problems with growth.
-Over the years I have identified some key reasons why businesses don’t grow as fast as they should, or stop growing altogether.
-In part one of my blog series, I look at the capacity of your people as a key growth driver and the changes that you can make to get your business back on the fast track.
+Over the years I have identified some key reasons why businesses don’t grow as fast as they should or stop growing altogether.
+Over the next few blog posts, I will outline the top reasons why growth stalls, and suggest changes that you can make to ensure your business keeps on moving forward.

 The relationship between capacity and productivity